GoogleCloudPlatform/community/tutorials/using-scheduler-invoke-private-functions-oidc/index.md

 1. Install the Function Frameworks package on your machine:

-        pip install functions-framework==2.1.3
+        pip install functions-framework==3.0.0

 1. Use Functions Framework to target the `hello_world` method in `main.py`:

         functions-framework --target hello_world --debug

-    The function will be made available at `http://0.0.0.0:8080`.
+    The function will be made available at a local address ("Running on http://...").

 1. In a new terminal, use `curl` to send POST data to test the function: